kiemaBruce/AirBnB_clone/web_static/README.md

 ### 0-index.html
-- Perform inlin styling on a simple webpage.
+- Perform inline styling on a simple webpage.
+### 1-index.html
+- Same as 0-index.html apart from the fact that it uses the style tag within the head tag to perform all styline instead of inline styling.